autocontracts/lightstreams/white-paper.md

 <b>Lightstreams Model</b> - Distribution of digital content directly to consumers.
 </p>

-The current state of digital publishing is that of an oligopoly market structure where only a few internet firms have a large majority of maket share.
-As such, the imcumbents are able to tightly control the distribution channel resulting in very high fees whilst providing a substandard service.
+The current state of digital publishing is that of an oligopoly market where only a few internet firms have a large majority of market share.
+As such, the imcumbents are able to tightly control the distribution channel and charge high fees whilst providing a substandard service.

 By using a peer to peer distribution model, Lightstreams will be able to leapfrog the competition by:
 - Decreasing the publishing costs for creators, artists and authors of digital content.
 - Creating a community controlled network where creators, artists and authors of digital content can benefit from its success.
 - Having an open protocol that allows any entity to connect and provide new and improved channel services.

 The initial goal of the Lightstreams network and the scope of this paper is the development of a new sales channel for digital books, with the particular focus on the academic and technical books.
-By selecting this niche market category, we believe this will give the greatest opportunity to maximise market traction through targetting the most likely early adopters, that being the consumer group of IT and technical professionals.
+By selecting this niche market category, we believe that this will give the greatest opportunity to maximise market traction by targetting the most likely early adopters, IT and technical professionals.

-Once traction has been established in this niche market, horizontal expansion into other book categories will occur.
-Following this, Lightstreams will expand to other forms of digital distribution such as music and video streaming.
+Once traction has been established in this niche market, horizontal expansion into other book categories can occur.
+Following this, Lightstreams will expand to other forms of digital content distribution such as music and video streaming.

-The Lightstreams network will be capable of music and video streaming via its IPFS protocol layer, which is a proven peer to peer file distribution technology for serving multiple file types.
+The Lightstreams network will be capable of music and video streaming via an IPFS protocol layer, which is a proven peer to peer file distribution technology for serving multiple file types.

-The Lightstream network will operate via a Lightstream digital token (LST) that will be bought and exchanged for the purpose of purchasing digital content.
-Content publishers will receive LST tokens into a digital wallets that can be exchanged for fiat currency (USD, EUR, GBP, etc.)
+Content on the Lightstreams network will be purchased via a Lightstream digital token (LST).
+Content publishers will receive LST tokens into a digital wallets that can be exchanged for fiat currency (USD, EUR, GBP, etc).
 A fundraising round via the sale of LST tokens will be announce in due course in order to fund the development actvities outlined in this paper.

 ## Problems facing Publishers when using Online Bookstores

-Lightstream's initial focus will be to develop a new sales channel and marketplace for digital books.
+Lightstream's initial focus will be the development of a new sales channel and marketplace for digital books.

-Authors and publishers of digital books currently face the following pain points today when using traditional online platforms for selling and distributing their works.
+Authors and publishers of digital books currently face today the following pain points when using online bookstores for selling and distributing their works.

 ### High Fees